nosan/embedded-cassandra-spring-boot-starter/README.md

 `Embedded Cassandra [Spring Boot]` uses GitHub's issue tracking system to report bugs and feature requests.
-If you want to raise an issue, please follow this [link](https://github.com/nosan/embedded-cassandra-spring-boot/issues) and use a predefined `GitHub` templates.
+If you want to raise an issue, please follow this [link](https://github.com/nosan/embedded-cassandra-spring-boot/issues) and use predefined `GitHub` templates.

 Also see [CONTRIBUTING.md](CONTRIBUTING.md) if you wish to submit pull requests.